MestreSales/hass-openvpn-client/README.md

 # hass-openvpn-client

-An addon that lets you connect your hass to your OpenVPN server
+An addon that lets you connect your hass to your OpenVPN server with your `.ovpn` client file.